AtsushiSakai/PythonRobotics/README.md

 - [PROBABILISTIC ROBOTICS](http://www.probabilistic-robotics.org/)

-## Fast SLAM 1.0
+## FastSLAM 1.0

 This is a feature based SLAM example using FastSLAM 1.0.

-The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with FastSLAM1.0.
+The blue line is ground truth, the black line is dead reckoning, the red line is the estimated trajectory with FastSLAM 1.0.

 The red points are particles of FastSLAM.

-Black points are landmarks, Blue crosses are estimated landmark positions by FastSLAM.
+Black points are landmarks, blue crosses are estimated landmark positions by FastSLAM.

 ![3](https://github.com/AtsushiSakai/PythonRobotics/raw/master/SLAM/FastSLAM1/animation.gif)